-Why did people sacrifice to God?
+Why did people make sacrifices?

 When people in the ancient world offered a gift, a sacrifice to Yahweh or to the gods, they took the best living animal they owned and offered it as a gift.
 They killed the offering, making it impossible for the gift ever to be taken back or reclaimed.